YoungMahesh/blockchain-tools/README.md

 - Rules:
 	- Add events to contracts whenever necessary
 	- Add testing with hardhat for contracts
-	- Verify contracts on Sourcify
+	- Verify contracts on Etherscan

 - Extra
 	- Add multi-chain support
+	- Create current-info page which will show - current wallet-address and chainId
 	- Add to Metamask buttons for faucet tokens
 	- Frontend Testing library
 	- Add ERC20, ERC721 and ERC1155 Generator and Minter